NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson01_reference_genomes.md

 chr19   HAVANA   transcript   405438   409170   .   -   .   gene_id "ENSG00000183186.7"; transcript_id "ENST00000332235.7"; gene_type "protein_coding"; gene_name "C2CD4C"; transcript_type "protein_coding"; transcript_name "C2CD4C-001"; level 2; protein_id "ENSP00000328677.4"; transcript_support_level "2"; tag "basic"; tag "appris_principal_1"; tag "CCDS"; ccdsid "CCDS45890.1"; havana_gene "OTTHUMG00000180534.3"; havana_transcript "OTTHUMT00000451789.3";
 ```

+> NOTE:
+>  [GFF](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) is a similar format, with some subtle differences.
+If you can only find a GFF, usually the tool will support it (though you may need an additional flag).
+Also, many GTF files don't exactly follow the [specification](https://web.archive.org/web/20031212200757/http://genes.cse.wustl.edu/GTF2.html).
+[This page](https://agat.readthedocs.io/en/latest/gxf.html) gives a well-researched historical overview of the subtle differences and how they have changed over time.

 ### Refresher about, `grep` `cut` and `sort`

 Given our understanding of splice isoforms, we know that a given exon can be part of 2 or more different transcripts generated from the same gene.
 In a GTF file, this exon will be represented multiple times, once for each transcript (or splice isoform).